computational-cell-analytics/user-study-v3/README.md

     - Run `python annotate_v3.py <YOUR_NAME>`, e.g. `python annotate_v3.py constantin`.
 This will start micro_sam for the data.
     - Proceed as in 2.

-4. Segmentation and correction of Split 1 with CellPose Here's a quick start to using cellpose GUI.
+4. Segmentation and correction of Split 1 with CellPose:

+    Here's a quick start to using cellpose GUI.
 More Information on how to use it can be found [here](https://cellpose.readthedocs.io/en/latest/gui.html)
-    - Drag and drop the image you want to segment
+    - Drag and drop the image you want to segment.
     - Use model cyto2 from the model zoo.
 As soon as you click on cyto2, **start your stopwatch**, since this runs the cyto2 pre-trained model on your image.
     ![alt text](images/cyto2.png)
     - To correct/add annotations:
-        - Toggle between mask and no mask views: Select MASKS ON [X] under 'Drawing' on the left pannel
+        - Toggle between mask and no mask views: Select MASKS ON [X] under 'Drawing' on the left pannel.
-        - Delete a mask: Ctrl + left click on selected mask
+        - Delete a mask: Ctrl + left click on selected mask.
-        - Create new mask: right click + hover mouse on the boundary of object
+        - Create new mask: right click + hover mouse on the boundary of object.
         - Save annotations: Ctrl + S to save masks as .npy file.
 The annotations are saved in the image directory and you will have to move these to `data/annotations/v4/<YOUR_NAME>`.
     - Repeat for all images in Split 1.